 We are a generous family; often giving where it is needed even when we didn’t have much at all.
 And, it only makes sense to continue giving of ourselves to others in need.

-It’s that time, again.
+It’s that time again.
 I feel a need to reinvent my blog.
 Today, it feels too safe, too cozy.
 Almost as if I got caught in a rut and didn’t know where else to take it.
-I have become bored with it and interest is waning due to my lack of exciting things to post.… Continue reading Reinventing My Blog
+I have become bored with it, and my interest is waning due to my lack of exciting things to… Continue reading Reinventing My Blog

-I have said it before, and I will say it, again.
-In day to day activities Life just happens.
-Like a toddler, it grabs your attention forcing you to look at the stunts that it can achieve by consistently tugging at your sleeve and calling out your name.
-As writers, we like to lock ourselves… Continue reading Silence Among Words
+I have said it before, and I will say it again.
+In day-to-day activities, Life happens.
+Like a toddler, it grabs your attention, forcing you to look at the stunts it can achieve by consistently tugging your sleeve and calling out your name.
+As writers, we lock ourselves up in our little caves surrounded by… Continue reading Silence Among Words

 Melissa Austin is a sixteen year old girl looking forward to the last two years of high school.
 She has studied hard in hopes to score high on her PSATs.
 Eligibility for a Merit Scholarship would insure Melissa could attend a college of her choice and become the lawyer of her dreams.
 But, the bruises… Continue reading Lurlene McDaniel’s Too Young To Die